UniMath/agda-unimath/src/category-theory/full-subcategories.lagda.md

     is-in-obj-inclusion-obj-Full-Subprecategory (precategory-Category C) P
 ```

-### The precategory structure of a full subcategory
+### The underlying precategory of a full subcategory

 ```agda
 module _